-Thank you, RiverTree, for partnering with Habitat for Humanity East Central Ohio.
-By giving your resources and your time, you’re helping local families discover the strength, stability, and self-reliance we all deserve.
+Thank you, NewPointe, for partnering with Habitat for Humanity.
+By giving your resources and your time, you’re helping families in your community discover the strength, stability, and self-reliance we all need and deserve.

 On this page, you’ll find volunteer sign-up links, information about what to expect when you get to a Habitat worksite, and media of the families you’re impacting in your community.

 1. Project Information and Volunteer Sign-Ups

 2. What to Expect on a Habitat Worksite